Frequently Asked Questions

-Does Lunalilo Home admit persons of all ancestries?
+Does the King Lunalilo Trust Residential Care program admit persons of all ancestries?

 Yes.
-Lunalilo Home admits persons of Hawaiian and non-Hawaiian ancestry, while maintaining its commitment to subsidize Native Hawaiians who are unable to pay for their residence at its adult Residential Care home, to the extent allowed by available funds or financing.
+Our residential care program admits persons of Hawaiian and non-Hawaiian ancestry, while maintaining its commitment to subsidize Native Hawaiians who are unable to pay for their residence at its adult residential care home, to the extent allowed by available funds or financing.

-Lunalilo Home is a private organization that is not funded by any state or federal programs.
-We do not directly bill Medicare or Medicaid for any of the services we provide; however, our residents may utilize Medicare and Medicaid as well as other health insurance for their medical needs.
+We do not directly bill Medicare or Medicaid for any of the adult residential care services we provide at this time; however, our residents may utilize Medicare and Medicaid as well as other health insurance for their medical needs.

-Is there a waiting list for admission to Lunalilo Home?
+Is there a waiting list for admission to the King Lunalilo Trust Residential Care program?

-The waiting list for admission to Lunalilo Home fluctuates as accommodations become available.
-Please contact the Admissions Coordinator at (808) 395-1000 or email@example.com for information on the current waiting list.
+The waiting list for admission to our adult residential care program fluctuates as accommodations become available.
+Please contact the Admissions Office at (808) 395-1000 ext.
+224 or firstname.lastname@example.org for information on the current waiting list.

 Yes.
 We offer 24/7 personal care assistance to residents, which includes monitoring and providing for the needs of those with dementia.
-Lunalilo Home is secured with door alarms at night to enable staff to monitor residents around the clock, particularly those with dementia who have a tendency to wander.
+Our facility is secured with door alarms at night to enable staff to monitor residents around the clock, particularly those with dementia who have a tendency to wander.

 What determines an applicant’s Level of Care (LOC)?